icgc-dcc/dcc-etl/DEVELOPMENT_CONVENTIONS.md

     });
 }
 ```

-￼Again, this is using the `Iterables` class, but this time for finding a single element in an `Iterable`.
+Again, this is using the `Iterables` class, but this time for finding a single element in an `Iterable`.
 The benefit of this is that a `Predicate` can actually be written once and reused in multiple places.
 Think of a `Predicate` as a reusable condition within the brakets of an `if()` statement.

 As [Guava's Wiki](https://code.google.com/p/guava-libraries/wiki/GuavaExplained) mentions, don't be function simply to be functional.
 Do it when there's a net saving (improved readability or efficiency).
 ## <a name="coffee"></a> CoffeeScript Conventions
 Influenced by [Polar's CoffeeScript Conventions](https://github.com/polarmobile/coffeescript-style-guide)
 #### <a name="coffee_imports"></a> Module Imports